jrnold/acw_battle_data/rawdata/livermore1900/README.md

 > Thomas Leonard Livermore (1900) "Number and Losses in the Civil War in America, 1861-1865",
 > http://books.google.com/books?id=Qw8pAAAAYAAJ .

-## Battle Results

-The `LIVRMORE` dataset in PAR includes data from Livermore, taken from the battle descriptions in the text (not Table A).
-Thuse the `LIVRMORE` data includes breakdown into killed, wounded, and missing, as well as the victor of the battle.

-Tables `liv_battles` and `liv_forces$` combine data from several tables in Livermore: "Assaults on Fortified Lines" on p.
-75, the tables on p.
-76-77, and Table A (140-141).

 Livermore discusses methodology on pp. 63-77.
 The sample of battles he uses is all battles in which either side had losses (killed plus wounded)